BoyanBorislavovYankov/BlockChi-Ethereum-Blockchain-Payload-Tools/README.md

 Examples:
 ----------------------------

-For browser open the file:
+For browser - open the one of the files: demo-convert.html demo-read.html demo-validate.html
-index.html

-For node.js install and run:
+For node.js - install and run one of the demo files: node demo-read.html node demo-validate.html
-node index.js